VermeilChan/MetalSlugFontReborn/README.md

 ## Features

 - Easily transform text into images using the Metal Slug font.
-- Supports uppercase and lowercase alphabets (A-Z, a-z), numbers (0-9), symbols, and colors.
+- Supports uppercase and lowercase letters (A-Z, a-z), digits (0-9), symbols, and multiple colors.
 - Easy-to-use user interface with both GUI and CLI support.

 For additional details, please refer to the [docs](Docs/SUPPORTED.md) here.